 Research Degree Application Checklist

 To help make sure you've completed all the neccesary steps before you submit your application, and to give you the best possible chances of success, please follow the steps indicated below.

 If you are applying to a Doctoral Training Centre or advertised funded PhD project, please follow the application guidance and check the eligibility criteria linked to directly from those web pages.

-If you are seeking to apply for to register to submit for a PhD by Published Work, please follow the link for more information.
+If you are seeking to apply for a PhD by Published Work, please follow the link for more information.

 If you have a scholarship (or are applying for a scholarship), or if you have the finances to self-fund your PhD studies, please follow the steps below: